Ted Post

-Theodore I. Post (March 31, 1918 – August 20, 2013) was an American director of film and television.
+Theodore Ian Post (March 31, 1918 – August 20, 2013) was an American director of film and television.
 Highly prolific, Post directed numerous episodes of well-known television series including Rawhide, Gunsmoke, and The Twilight Zone as well as blockbuster films such as Hang 'Em High, Beneath the Planet of the Apes and Magnum Force.

-Biography

 Early life and career

-Born in Brooklyn, NY, Post started his career in 1938 working as an usher at Loew's Pitkin Theater.
-He abandoned plans to become an actor after training with Tamara Daykarhanova, and turned to directing summer theatre, where Post began his lengthy association in the director's chair.
-Upon returning home from his service with the United States Army Special Services in Italy during World War II, he resumed his experience in theater and when the new medium of television was born, his career took off.
+Born in Brooklyn, New York, Post started his career in 1938 working as an usher at Loew's Pitkin Theater.
+He abandoned plans to become an actor after training with Tamara Daykarhanova, and turned to directing summer theater, where Post began his lengthy association in the director's chair.
+Upon returning home from his service with the U.S. Army's Special Services division in Italy during World War II, he resumed his experience in theater and when the new medium of television was born, his career took off.

 Post taught acting and drama at New York's High School of Performing Arts in 1950.
 He persuaded his friend Sidney Lumet to do likewise.

-Television series
+Directorial career

 Success in the theater led to directorial work in television from the early 1950s, beginning with The Ford Television Theatre.
 Post directed episodes of many series, including Gunsmoke, Perry Mason, Wagon Train, Rawhide, The Twilight Zone, Combat!, Columbo and 178 episodes of Peyton Place.
 He also directed TV films (including the original Cagney & Lacey film-of-the-week).

-Films

-He also directed feature films, including the second installment of the Planet of the Apes film series, Beneath the Planet of the Apes (1970), Go Tell the Spartans (1978), Good Guys Wear Black (1978), starring Chuck Norris, and two Clint Eastwood films, Hang 'Em High, the movie which launched Clint Eastwood's career as a leading man in American pictures. and Magnum Force.
+He also directed feature films, including the second installment of the Planet of the Apes film series, Beneath the Planet of the Apes (1970), Go Tell the Spartans (1978), Good Guys Wear Black (1978), starring Chuck Norris, and two Clint Eastwood films, Hang 'Em High, the movie which launched Clint Eastwood's career as a leading man in American pictures, and Magnum Force.

 Post directed the 2001–02 Festival of the Arts at the University of Judaism (now the American Jewish University).

-Personal/Family life
+Personal life

-Post married the former Thelma Fiefel in 1940.
+Post married the former Thelma Fiefel (born July 24 1920) in 1940.
 They had two children, one of whom is the law scholar and professor Robert Post.

-Death

-Post died at the UCLA Medical Center, Santa Monica, California on August 20, 2013.
+Post died aged 95 at the UCLA Medical Center, Santa Monica, California on August 20, 2013.